webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/House-Robot.md

 ---
 aliases:
-  - House Robot
+- "House Robot"
 tags:
 - Compendium/CSRD/en/Equipment
 - Equipment/Contemporary
 - Equipment/Modern
 - Equipment/Robots-And-Ai
 - Equipment/Level/3
 - Equipment/Value/Expensive
-title: House Robot
-collection: Equipment
-kind: Compendium
 ---

 ## House Robot

 >Any number of small automated devices that can vacuum, mop, or conduct similar routine tasks in a limited area.
 Includes embodied electronic assistants with some mobility, such as Jibo.